 What to Expect

-During the initial appointment, Michelle will take an extensive health history and explore your concerns in depth, along with assessing all aspects of your health including: diet, sleep, stress, gut health, immune functioning, hormonal health, etc. to piece together factors contributing to your symptoms.
+During the initial appointment, we will take an extensive health history and explore your concerns in depth, along with assessing all aspects of your health including: diet, sleep, stress, gut health, immune functioning, hormonal health, etc. to piece together factors contributing to your symptoms.
 She may also perform physical exams and order lab work if needed.
-Based on this assessment, Michelle will create an individualized treatment plan.
+Based on this assessment, we will create an individualized treatment plan.

 - Herbal Medicine